ai-forever/OCR-model/README.md

 - `sudo make all` to build a docker image and create a container.
   Or `sudo make all GPUS=device=0 CPUS=10` if you want to specify gpu devices and limit CPU-resources.

-Also you can install via setup: `python setup.py install`
+If you don't want to use Docker, you can install dependencies via requirements.txt

 ## Configuring the model